lsst/dp0-2_lsst_io/tutorials-examples/api-topcat-beginner.rst

 	  3. A Current Table Properties panel on the right of the window.
 	  4. A small SAMP panel just below the Current Table Properties panel.

-**2.4.**  Like in Step 1.4 for the previous query above, If you click on the “Display table cell data” icon – the 4th icon from the left in the row of icons at the top of the main TOPCAT window (it looks like a table with the first row and first column grayed out) – a TOPCAT Table Browser window like this one will open up:
+**2.4.**  Like in Step 1.5 of Example 1, click on the “Display table cell data” icon.
+A TOPCAT Table Browser window like the following will open up.
+This is a large table, and there are both horizontal and vertical scrollbars to permit the user to scroll to other parts of the table.

 .. figure:: /_static/TOPCAT_CMD_tutorial_07.png
     :name: TOPCAT_CMD_tutorial_07.png
     :alt: A screenshot of a Table Browser window.
 It shows the contents of Table 2, called TAP_2_dp02_dc02_catalogs.Object.
-This is a large table, and there are both horizontal and vertical scrollbars to permit the use to scroll to other parts of the table.
+This is a large table, and there are both horizontal and vertical scrollbars to permit the user to scroll to other parts of the table.

-**2.5.**  Next, click on the "Display column metadata" icon -- the 6th icon from the left in the row of icons at the top of the main TOPCAT window (it looks like a table with the first row highlighted in blue).:
+**2.5.** Click on the "Display column metadata" icon -- the 6th icon from the left in the row of icons at the top of the main TOPCAT window (it looks like a table with the first row highlighted in blue).
+This will open up a "Table Columns" window.

 .. figure:: /_static/TOPCAT_CMD_tutorial_08.png
     :name: TOPCAT_CMD_tutorial_08.png